NORTH ANDOVER COUNSELING PROFESSIONALS

-North Andover Counseling participates in the Blue Cross Blue Shield and Optum insurance networks which includes: United Healthcare and Harvard Pilgrim Healthcare.
+North Andover Counseling participates in the Blue Cross Blue Shield insurance.
 In addition, Out-of-network reimbursement forms will be promptly completed upon request.
-In addition, many insurance plans offer Flexible Healthcare Spending Accounts that can be used to cover therapy.
+In addition, many insurance plans offer Flexible Healthcare Spending Accounts (FSA) and Health Savings Accounts (HSA) that can be used to cover therapy.

 If your insurance includes mental health coverage, you may wonder why you would even consider paying for it privately.
 It is important to understand that some types of therapy and coaching are not covered by insurance.

 Insurance companies reserve the rights to review patient records and notes to ensure that these documents are kept in accord with their standards and procedures.
 For these reasons, many patients prefer to pay privately for therapy and preserve a higher level of privacy and control over the course of their treatment.
 We will work with you to make private payment arrangements for your therapy.

 Our private pay rate is $125 - $150 per session.
 Occasionally, we adjust rates lower based on circumstances.

 The drawbacks to using insurance to help pay for your psychotherapy may include:

 Today insurance companies require that your therapist provide and share with them a diagnosis for your condition in order to authorize the session.
 Once this information has been provided to them, the therapist and patient have very limited power over how the insurance company will use this information.